Codingaditya17/SpotifyAnalysis-using-AWS-and-Kafka/README.md

+**This Project was made a year ago , now the upstash is now discontinuing the  Kafka for the developers!!!**

 Spotify Analysis using AWS and Kafka
 This project is an end-to-end data engineering pipeline for analyzing Spotify data.
 The pipeline is built using a combination of Apache Kafka for real-time data streaming and Amazon Web Services (AWS) for data processing and storage.